 If you are looking for the queen of desserts- I think you found her.
 Every single recipe by Sally from Sally's Baking Addiction that I have ever made has turned out superb.
 I still have students who request her cake batter chocolate chip cookies.

 I wanted to add some good fruit recipe in the mix though because sometimes dessert doesn't mean something with a ton of sugar in it.
 I love the addition of browned butter because sometimes it gets a bad rap.
 Here's a chance to redeem itself while blending in beautifully with blueberries and peaches.

 Another great recipe that doesn't require a ton of sugar.
 As a matter of fact- it doesn't need any sugar.
 Instead, it uses honey and the strawberries to make the recipe sweet.

-I plan to wait to try this recipe until strawberries are in season around here but I made sure to save this recipe, found over at Perry's Plate, for a warm night after a good meal.
+I plan to wait to try these dessert recipes until strawberries are in season around here but I made sure to save this recipe, found over at Perry's Plate, for a warm night after a good meal.